RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

+# Background
+- born 11/11/1990
+- graduated hs 2009
+- started degree 2009

 # Pitch

-Hi, my name is Christian Wilkerson, and I’m currently a Lead Android Developer at Neiman Marcus with over 13 years of experience in mobile application development across industries like FINANCE, LUXURY RETAIL, AUTOMOTIVE, and TRAVEL.
+Hi, my name is Christian like the religion, and I’m currently a Lead Android Developer at Neiman Marcus with over 13 years of experience in mobile application development across industries like FINANCE, LUXURY RETAIL, AUTOMOTIVE, and TRAVEL.

-In my current role,
+In my current role I was tasked with modernizing and scaling the app,
-1. I architected and implemented a scalable Android app using Clean Architecture and MVVM, breaking the codebase into feature-based Gradle modules for faster release cycles and easier maintenance.
+1. I architected and implemented a scalable Android app using Clean Architecture and MVVM, working with the team to identify module boundaries, then breaking the codebase into feature-based Gradle modules -> improving feature release cycles and reducing build times by about 30%.
 3. To modernize the UI, I introduced Jetpack Compose, starting with a hybrid XML + Compose approach before fully migrating new features, which cut UI development time and improved design parity with Figma.
 5. On the backend side, I implemented secure payment and authentication flows using tokenization, SSL pinning, and biometric verification, and
 6. improved app performance by reducing load times by about 25% through lazy loading, image optimization with Coil, and background initialization.
-7. I’ve also set up CI/CD pipelines using GitLab CI, ensuring smooth, automated testing and deployments across QA and production.
+7. I’ve also set up CI/CD pipelines using Github Actions, ensuring smooth, automated testing and deployments across QA and production.
 8. Along the way, I’ve mentored developers, conducted code reviews, and helped shape best practices across the team.

-I’m deeply passionate about building scalable, secure, and user-centric apps that blend strong architecture with great design.
+I really enjoy building useful and engaging mobile experiences that solve real user problems.
 As my current project wraps up, I’m now looking for my next challenge, and I believe [Client/Company Name] would be a fantastic place to continue growing my career and contributing to meaningful innovation in mobile development.

 ## Additions
 1. I also worked on AR-based virtual try-on and personalized shopping experiences, integrating ARCore SDK to enhance user engagement.
       → removed for now, was overwhelmed with amount of information and pitch went long → will add it back into pitch when I’m more comfortable with all the other topics and can then look into this tech
 2. I also led the adoption of Kotlin Multiplatform Mobile (KMM) to share business logic and analytics across Android and iOS, collaborating closely with our offshore team in India.
       → tempted to change this to current prototyping and presenting use case for the team

-## why migrate from xml to compose?
-1. plays nicer with Kotlin libraries → tying coroutines to a layout, better integration with modern dev
-2. less boilerplate → common/core components
-3. previews
-4. performance → compose only re-renders what changes
-5. modern models → MVI, not sure it is possible with xml

 ---